mkkallio/GMD_hydrostreamer/README.md

 The code reproduces figures 3-5, table 4 and appendix tables A1 to A4.

 The repository contains all data needed except for monitoring data, for which our license does not cover distribution.
-The data is available from https://portal.mrcmekong.org.
+The data is available from https://portal.mrcmekong.org. *Note that the code does not run without the observations.*

 Other data included are:
 * runoff datasets obtained from the ISIMIP archive (https://esg.pik-potsdam.de/search/isimip/), and cropped to the area-of-interest